mlip-cmu/book/25-explainability.md

 <figcaption>

-Example of visually illustrating which pixels were most important for and against predicting this image to contain a cat, from the [LIME documentation](https://github.com/marcotcr/lime).
+Example of visually illustrating which pixels were most important for and against predicting this image to contain a cat, from the [LIME documentation](https://github.com/marcotcr/lime). <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>